grate-vla/grate-vla.github.io/index.md

 to bring together the robot manipulation research community to address these fundamental issues in three research directions.
 This challenge seeks to:
-- Promote research on predictive redteaming to enable stable fine-tuning of VLA policies, through the: (i) identification of interesting failure scenarios, (ii) targeted collection of fine- tuning data, and (iii) optimization of data-mix ratios during fine-tuning to avoid catastrophic forgetting.
+- Promote research on predictive redteaming to enable stable fine-tuning of VLA policies, through the: (i) identification of interesting failure scenarios, (ii) targeted collection of fine-tuning data, and (iii) optimization of data-mix ratios during fine-tuning to avoid catastrophic forgetting.
 Fine-tuning VLA policies with supervision on failure cases can improve their generalization beyond the training distribution.
 - Motivate research on grounding VLA policies in the real-world at runtime with world